ToHellWithGeorgia/triangle-mesh-editor/README.md

 ## Acknowledgement

-CS248 course staff would like to thank Professor Keenan Crane and Carnegie Mellon University's course assistants for providing assignment materials.
+CS248 course staff would like to thank Professor Keenan Crane and his course assistants for the initial development of assignment materials.